madagra/madagra.github.io/_pages/home.md

 **Dear Internet surfer, welcome to my personal website!**

 I am Mario Dagrada, a researcher, developer and technology enthusiast living in Eindhoven, The Netherlands.
-I am currently working as Product Innovation Lead at the cybersecurity firm Forescout Technologies.
+I am currently working as VP of Quantum Software at the quantum computing startup [Qu&Co](https://quandco.com/) based in Amsterdam.

 If you are viewing this page, it means that you probably know me or are interested in my profile or my services.
 Here you will find both information on my experiences and my past, current and (why not?) never started projects.
 Occasionally I will also post some reviews or advice on books and other interesting stuff.

 ## Professional Interests